Start9Labs/documentation/site/source/support/faq/faq-general.rst

 How does Embassy work?
 ----------------------
-embassyOS (see next question) is based on Linux and handles all operations of your Embassy device.
+StartOS (see next question) is based on Linux and handles all operations of your Embassy device.
 This core element of the technology stack is what enables you to set up, login, access your Embassy's dashboard, and install services.

 One of these operations is creating and managing Tor addresses, which are uniquely attributed to each service you download, as well as to the Embassy device itself.
 You can see your uniquely generated Tor address when you complete the setup process using the Setup App.
 This address is how you view your Embassy's dashboard, which is actually just a website served up from your Embassy itself!
 It is authenticated, of course, so only you can access it.